rpoleski/MulensModel/README.md

 <dl>MulensModel is package for modeling microlensing (or &mu;-lensing)
 events. </dl>

-It is still under development.
-[Latest release: 1.4.0](https://github.com/rpoleski/MulensModel/releases/latest)
+[Latest release: 1.4.0](https://github.com/rpoleski/MulensModel/releases/latest) and we're working on further developing the code.

 MulensModel can generate a microlensing light curve for a given set of microlensing parameters, fit that light curve to some data, and return a chi2 value.
 That chi2 can then be input into an arbitrary likelihood function to find the best fit parameters.